 Improving the Success of Reentry Programs: Identifying the Impact of Service-Need Fit on Recidivism

 Charlotte Gill (PI) and David Wilson (co-PI)

 This research uses data from the national multisite evaluation of the federal Serious and Violent Offender Reentry Initiative (SVORI) program to examine which characteristics of offenders influence the extent to which reentry services are matched with their risk-need profiles, and whether the degree of matching or ‘fit’ moderates the impact of reentry services on recidivism.
-The project will address a gap in knowledge about how service matching and responsivity to offenders’ needs impacts the effectiveness of reentry programs by linking principles of effective intervention to this critical stage in the criminal justice process.
+The project addresses a gap in knowledge about how service matching and responsivity to offenders’ needs impacts the effectiveness of reentry programs by linking principles of effective intervention to this critical stage in the criminal justice process.
 We found that improved ‘fit’ is significantly associated with reduced recidivism (both officially recorded and self-reported), but that fewer than half of the participants in our sample received the services they said they needed.
 Service-need fit appears to be an important determinant of successful reentry.

 Service brokerage for improving health outcomes in ex-prisoners

-Dr. Charlotte Gill is working with colleagues in Australia on a systematic review of services for prisoners returning to the community.
-This forthcoming review is registered with both the Cochrane and Campbell Collaborations.
+- Dr. Charlotte Gill is working with colleagues in Australia on a Cochrane Collaboration systematic review of services for prisoners returning to the community.

 - Systematic review protocol (in the Cochrane Database of Systematic Reviews)